By Caz Armstrong

 We’re lingering on it as something to be gazed at and absorbed.
 If someone did this to you in real life they would be leery and creepy.
-But if the film has already established a male character’s perspective we don’t have sympathy for the person being leered at.
+If the film has already established a male character’s perspective we identify with them and have less sympathy for the person being leered at.
 They are just an object to enjoy looking at.

 Remember Cameron Diaz‘s entry in The Mask?
 The camera slowly panned up her body.

 If you light someone from below then they can be presented to look scary.
-Lighting something from a 45 degree angle is widely accepted as the most aesthetically pleasing because you can see the contours, grooves and shadows.
+Lighting something from a 45 degree angle is widely accepted as the most aesthetically pleasing because you can see the contours, grooves and shadows without distortion.

-Lighting can add 3D depth and detail to a person or it can be flat and 2D, turning them into a painting.
+Lighting can add 3D depth and detail to a person or it can make them flat and 2D, turning them into a painting.
 2D lighting uses multiple angles of light to make a person look smoothed out and clean.
-No depth or detail.
+They will have no depth or detail.

 It also means they are not a part of their surroundings in the same way as someone with shadows, creases in their skin or beads of sweat.
 This kind of lighting creates a character that is there for aesthetic purposes but lacks depth and humanity.

 This is more easily noticeable if men in the same scene are being lit differently.

 The sexualised female body exists outside the narrative flow